 The Bush and Beach Auckland wine tours concentrate on two of the main wine regions of the area.
 To the North West are the historic Kumeu vineyards and to the North is the Matakana wine growing area.
-Growing grapes in Auckland can be difficult due to the humidity and in some places very fertile soils, nevertheless there are over 100 vineyards in the Auckland region proving that where there is a will there is a way.
+Growing grapes in Auckland can be difficult due to the humidity and variable weather patterns, nevertheless there are over 100 vineyards in the Auckland region proving that where there is a will there is a way.

 We run daily tours to both of these regions, just click on one of the tours below to find out more.